Begonia maculata is a plant well known for its prominent and captivating foliage.

 - Check for too much or too little moisture in the soil.

-Doing these minor checks will help diagnose the disease your plant may be suffering from, such as bacterial leaf spot, blight, or pythium rot.
+These minor checks will help diagnose your plant’s disease, such as bacterial leaf spot, blight, or pythium rot.

-you should immediately remove your plants away from other healthier plants to minimize the chances of transmission of disease from one plant to another.
+Find that any of the above-given symptoms are true.
+You should immediately remove your plants away from other healthier plants to minimize the chances of disease transmission from one plant to another.

 Secondly, if you see any brown spots or holes in the leaves,

-try to get rid of those leaves as soon as possible because these infected leaves carry the potential of infecting many others, eventually resulting in the death of the plant.
+try to get rid of those leaves as soon as possible because these infected leaves can infect many others, eventually resulting in the death of the plant.

 If your Begonia maculata is suffering from rotten roots due to fungal or bacterial infection, get rid of those specific roots and wash the other roots gently.

-After washing them, dip these roots in a high-strength fungicide and then plant them back in a well-nourished soil.
+After washing them, dip these roots in a high-strength fungicide and plant them back in well-nourished soil.

-If you have not changed your plant’s soil for a long time, such as two years or so, it can also lead to infections.
+It can also lead to infections if you have not changed your plant’s soil for a long time, such as two years or so.

 Therefore, it is necessary to replenish your soil for the better health of your plants and minimize the chances of infection.